Candy Manufacturers

 Recent Developments

-- Halloween candy sales are expected to top last year’s record haul by 3-5%, according to a recent survey from the National Confectioners Association (NCA).
+- Halloween candy sales were expected to top last year’s record haul by 3-5%, according to a recent survey from the National Confectioners Association (NCA).
 In 2023, Halloween – a key revenue driver for candy manufacturers – drove $6.4 billion in confectionery retail sales, aided by record-high price inflation, according to NCA figures.
 Other findings from the NCA survey include that 97% of Americans who welcome trick-or-treaters will hand out chocolate and candy, and two-thirds of those people say they give trick-or-treaters two or three pieces of candy.
 According to a new Advantage Outlook survey of Halloween shoppers, 46% of candy shoppers will purchase based on what has good value/price, while 42% will purchase goods with promotions or sales.
 This Halloween, half of shoppers plan to spend $51 or more on candy.

 - To reverse the longstanding decline in chewing gum sales, Mars Wrigley is launching an international ad campaign that abandons the usual promises such as fresh breath or great taste and emphasizes mindfulness instead, The Wall Street Journal reports.
 A new ad for its Extra brand claims the act of chewing gum can quell anxiety, improve focus, and boost confidence.
 While the US gum market rebounded to $3.39 billion in sales in 2023 – surpassing sales of $3.15 billion in 2019 and erasing its pandemic plunge, according to data from Circana, the increase in sales was largely due to inflation, with unit sales falling as prices per unit jumped nearly 50%, WSJ reports.
 According to Euromonitor, US gum sales peaked in 2010.
 Mars Wrigley is also trying to get more consumers to purchase gum online by creating purchase opportunities at ecommerce checkouts and devising potential gum subscription products.